Extensions

 private

-top-level declarations in the same file.If an extension is declared outside its receiver type, such an extension cannot access the receiver's
+top-level declarations in the same file.If an extension is declared outside its receiver type, it cannot access the receiver's

 private